Introduction

 A new technology developed by Blue Core Research aims to take WAF technology to the next level and incorporate it into the application.

-The Core Audit Java Agent provides detailed auditing data about everything that happens in the application.
-It can also apply firewall-type blocking rules around the entire application or sensitive areas in the code.
+The Core Audit Java Agent provides detailed auditing about everything that happens in the application.
+One of its additional capabilities is to apply firewall-type blocking rules around the entire application or sensitive areas in the code.

-An In-Application Firewall can benefit from context and information that are only available inside the application to protect the right methods correctly.
+An In-Application Firewall can benefit from context and information available only inside the application and can apply targeted protections to specific methods.

 Detect

-This wide range of approaches don’t only differ in their technology and effectiveness, but also in the value they deliver.
-However, there is also an inverse correlation between value and effectiveness.
+The wide range of approaches described above doesn’t only differ in their technology and effectiveness but also in the type of protection they deliver.
+While many security people tend to dismiss detective capabilities, that is a mistake.

 Detective approaches aim to alert you of a possible SQL injection.
-The downside is that they don’t block it and you’ll need to take action against the attacker as well as fix the code.
+The downside is that they don’t block the attack, and you’ll need to take protective action as well as fix the code.

 Prevent

-Preventive approaches are divided into two primary categories: blocking and curing.
-Depending on the type of solution both options might be available, like in the Core Audit Java Agent.
+There are two primary categories for preventive approaches: blocking and curing.
+Depending on the type of solution, one or both options may be available.
+The Core Audit Java Agent offers both.

-While there are significant differences between various products, none can claim to automatically pass all legitimate activity and block all attacks.
-More on that later.
+There are significant differences between various solutions, but none can claim 100% effectiveness.
+That is to block all attacks and pass all legitimate activity.
+That’s the benefit of detection, but more on that later.

 Sanitize